django-fluent/fluentcms-contactform/README.rst

     )

-When the WSGI proces runs as a separate HTTP server (for Gunicorn), or runs behind a load balancer (HAProxy or Nginx reverse proxy), configure the following:
+When the WSGI proces runs as a separate HTTP server (for Gunicorn), or runs behind a load balancer (HAProxy or Nginx reverse proxy) a different header might be needed.
+You can either use middleware for WsgiUnproxy_ with the settings above, or configure the following:

 .. code-block:: python